NCSU-STATCOM/activate-good-emails/README.md

 There is also plain_text_ft_engineering.R and html_ft_engineering.R, which will extract useful features from the plain-text and html, respectively.

+Note: All sensitive data was removed with the BFG Repo-Cleaner.

 ## Donor Newsletters

 In the donor_newsletters folder, there are the plain-text and html files for five donor newsletters, which started on August 2020 and are sent out monthly.
 Analyzing these is of secondary interest.